 Deputy Chief of Mission

-Satrajit (Jitu) Sardar is a career foreign service officer and the Deputy Chief of Mission to the U.S. Embassy in Mauritius and the Seychelles.
-He was Chargé d’Affaires at the U.S. Embassy from July 2022 to February 2023.
+Satrajit (Jitu) Sardar is a career foreign service officer and the Deputy Chief of Mission to the U.S. Embassy in Mauritius.
+As Deputy Chief of Mission, he oversees the promotion the U.S.-Mauritius bilateral relationship, managing a team of nearly 100 and an annual budget of over 1.5 million dollars.
+Jitu also facilitates the establishment of the newly opened U.S. Embassy in Seychelles.

 He concluded an assignment as Deputy Director in the Bureau of African Affairs Office of East African Affairs, where he supervised 10 desk officers in advancing U.S. priorities with 13 countries in east Africa.
 Prior to this assignment, Jitu was a legislative fellow working in the Office of Senator Edward Markey.
 He has also served as Deputy Communications Director in the United States Mission to the United Nations, Public Affairs Officer in the U.S. Embassy in Burma, and Embassy Spokesman in the U.S. Embassy in the Democratic Republic of Congo.
 As the chief of the Embassy’s Eastern Congo Unit from 2011 to 2012, he coordinated the first reports and observations on the “M23” rebellion.
 Jitu also served in Chad and Central African Republic, and spent time in Washington as a desk officer in the Bureau of African Affairs and an officer in the Bureau of Intelligence and Research’s 24-hour Watch center.